C&A: 2000-present

+In April 2019, the company planned to close 14 stores in France.

+In January 2020, it announced 30 additional store closures in France.

 In February 2020, Grupo Axo agreed to buy C&A Mexico, but cancelled the contract in March 2021.

-In June 2023 C&A Mexico was sold to Grupo Alfar, owner of the Mexican Cuidado con el Perro stores.
-On 20 August 2020, C&A sold C&A China to Zhongke Tongrong Private Equity to operate the stores via franchising.
+In August 2020, C&A sold C&A China to Zhongke Tongrong Private Equity to operate the stores via franchising.

-In 2021 and 2022, the company closed 70 stores and stated the goal of having half of its sales come from online channels by 2026.
-In March 2022, the company shut its Canda brand, which produced formalwear, due to the decline in sales as a result of the COVID-19 pandemic.
+In 2021 and 2022, the company closed 70 stores and focused on online sales.

+In March 2022, the company shut its Canda brand, which produced formalwear, due to the decline in sales during the COVID-19 pandemic.

 In June 2022, C&A began selling clothing via Amazon.

 Also in July 2022, it was discovered that C&A's Serbian division was the victim of customs fraud on the import of goods from China.
 The unpaid duties led to the Serbian division filing bankruptcy and closing its 14 stores.

-Corporate affairs

-Ownership

-The company name is derived from the initials of its founders, Clemens (1818–1902) and August (1819–1892) Brenninkmeijer.
-The Brenninkmeijer family owns C&A through a Swiss firm named COFRA Holding AG.
-The company's success has led the Brenninkmeijer family to be ranked among the wealthiest in the Netherlands, but most members of the family actually live in Geneva and Zug, Switzerland.

-Brands

-C&A's brands, under which several of its goods are sold, include Angelo Litrico, Avanti, Clockhouse, Here+There, Palomino, Rodeo, Westbury, Yessica, Yessica Pure, and Your Sixth Sense.